microbus-io/dv8/README.md

 ## Arrays and maps

-Except for the `arrlen` and `maplen` tags that apply to the array or map themselves, tags set on an array or map apply to their value items.
+Except for the `arrlen` and `maplen` directives that apply to the array or map themselves, directives set on an array or map apply to their value items.
-`DV8` tags are not enforced on the key values of a map.
+Directives are not enforced on the key values of a map.

 ```go
 type Group struct {